gnicol/GitSwarm/perforce_swarm/doc-ee/migrate_ci_to_ce/README.md

 #### 2. Check source and target database types

-Check what databases you use on your GitSwarm server and your CI server.
+Check what databases you use on your GitSwarm EE server and your CI server.
 Look for the 'adapter:' line.
-If your CI server and your GitSwarm server both use PostgreSQL, no special care is needed.
+If your CI server and your GitSwarm EE server both use PostgreSQL, no special care is needed.
 If your CI server uses MySQL, you need to pass a special option during the 'Moving data' part.

 ```
 # On your CI server: